 - Cold and flu gummies.
 These gummies from The Cook’s Pyjamas are said to prevent colds, but they can also be eaten as a snack when children are ill.
 The gummies are made with coconut milk, fresh ginger, honey, turmeric, and gelatin.
 You can make these gummies in a fun mold like teddies bears or dinosaurs.

 Bonus.
-Looking for more cold remedies?
+Looking for more home remedies for cold and flu symptoms?
 We’ve got you covered!
 You can replenish your energy with homemade electrolyte drinks and soothe a sore throat with a special “cold” popsicle.
-Read this Mindful article for more details.
+Read this Mindful article on natural cold remedies for more details.